 Are you considering a return to teaching?
 The University of South Wales is one of just a few universities to provide the Further Professional Development for Returning and Supply Teachers course, which meets the requirements for teachers who have been out of the profession for five years or more.

-This 40-credit course covers all National Curriculum subjects in the context of the classroom and will include an emphasis on the Foundation Phase in Wales and its seven areas of learning, and 10 days or equivalent working in a school or schools, in either a voluntarily or paid position.
+This 40-credit course covers all areas of learning and experience in simulated classrooms in the university.
+Also included are 10 days or equivalent working in a school or schools, in either a voluntarily or paid position.

-Issues of assessment, management and resourcing are discussed as an integral part of these studies, and the course provides an opportunity to explore recent and relevant changes and innovations.
+Issues of assessment, management and resourcing are discussed as integral aspects of these studies and the course provides an opportunity to explore recent and relevant developments, reforms and innovations.
 It is structured to provide plenty of practical experience supported by the relevant theory.

-You will study with other qualified teachers and will review, enhance and consolidate your skills, knowledge and understanding of successful practice in primary education.
-You will also become familiar with recent developments in education systems, methods and practices.
+You will study with other qualified teachers and will review, enhance and consolidate your skills, knowledge and understanding of successful practice in primary education

-The Further Professional Development for Returning and Supply Teachers course runs one day a week, currently on a Wednesday, for fifteen weeks beginning in February.
-Each session covers a National Curriculum subject of learning or another important theme.
+The Further Professional Development for Returning and Supply Teachers course runs one day a week, currently on a Wednesday, for fifteen weeks beginning on Wednesday 4th March and running until Wednesday 1st July.

 Assessment is 100% coursework and includes one assignment, which involves the recording of a reflective school diary based on the ten days spent in the primary school of your choice, in order to obtain maximum advantage from the classroom experience.

 In addition to the 15 days in University, each member of the course completes 10 days or equivalent working in schools, in either a voluntarily or paid position.
 The classroom experience is undertaken as an opportunity to develop confidence, skills and understanding.